fxxkthesystem/mailhops-api/README.md

 Add API key in config.json

 ## If running locally, test it out with
+You may want to use OpenDNS if running locally, there are issues with Google DNS servers.

 ```sh
 $ php -S 127.0.0.1:8080 -t .
 ```